davidkerny/Buza_MK2.7/README.md

 __________________________________________________
 HARDWARE:
-MK3 printer with MINI control board + LCD
+MK3 printer with MINI control board + LCD.
-Eventually built on MK2 frame with 24V PSU and bed Required hardware mods:
+Eventually built on MK2 frame with 24V PSU and bed.

+Required hardware mods:
 - Reverse the Filament sensor logic (preferrably by bypassing the transistor on the IR sensor PCB)
 - Change the IR sensor connector with different pinout